Azure/retail-ai-enhanced-search/docs/03_Solution_Quickstart.md

 Usually it takes about a few seconds to succeed.
 Once succeeded you will be able to verify the loaded data navigating to the CosmosDB account -> Data Explorer.
 ![IngestionJobRunning](../media/03_DataLoaded.PNG)

-You should also be able to validate the AI Search Service reflecting an index & indexer created
+**Index, Indexer creation**: You should also be able to validate the AI Search Service reflecting an index & indexer created
 | ![Index](../media/03_IndexName.PNG) | ![Indexer](../media/03_IndexerName.PNG)|
 | ----- | ------ |